 PALMER LAKE, Colo.
-(KOAA) — Palmer Lake residents will decide the fate of a proposed Buc-ee's travel center after trustees voted 4-3 Thursday night to send the annexation proposal to a special election rather than making a decision themselves.
+(KOAA) — Palmer Lake residents may decide the fate of a proposed Buc-ee's travel center after trustees voted 4-3 Thursday night to postpone a zoning hearing over the proposed annexation.

 The vote came during a heated special meeting that ended with angry residents turning their backs to the town board as the session adjourned.